sbgisen/rmf_resource_monitor/README.md

 #### Prepare Resource Management Server and its Configuration

 Here we will use the sample implementation repository described above.
-Follow the instructions written inside the [README](https://github.com/sbgisen/resource_management_server/blob/develop/README.md).
+Follow the instructions written inside its [README](https://github.com/sbgisen/resource_management_server/blob/develop/README.md).

 Note that the Resource Management Server is independent of the ROS 2 environment, including the map coordinates used by the Open-RMF system.